UW General Immunization Requirement

 Current and former military personnel

-If you are or were a member of the armed forces, but you do not have access to your medical record, you may submit your discharge papers in lieu of the documents listed above.
+If were previously a member of the armed forces, but you do not have access to your medical record, you may submit form DD-214 (Report of Separation) in lieu of the documents listed above.
 Active duty military may use eVetRecs or request records by mail or fax.

 WHEN SHOULD I SUBMIT DOCUMENTATION?

 All students should submit documentation as early as possible for the fastest response.
 The later you submit, the longer you will wait to hear back.
-You must submit documentation by August 31st, 2019 or you may have a hold placed preventing you from registering for classes.
+Be sure to check your UW email regularly.
+We will contact you if there is a problem with your submission.

 HOW TO SUBMIT DOCUMENTATION

-- Complete the UW Immunity Verification Form on your computer or by hand (legibly).
+- Complete the UW Immunity Verification Form.
 Download the file first if you plan on filling it out on your computer; do not fill it out in your browser.
 The best way to meet the requirement is to take the form to your health care provider to complete together.
 See the UW Proof of Immunity Form key below.

 - Review your documents to make sure they are complete.
 Make sure they meet the requirements listed above.
 You may scan or take a photo with your phone.